OpeyemiAkinwumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups displays the groups the current user belongs to 3-new_owner changes the owner of a file to betty 4-empty creates an empty file named hello
+5-execute gives execution permission to the owner of the file